Last updated on July 16, 2025

 I’ve talked a lot about how you’ll need something that lets you discard cards from your hand with relative ease for most madness cards.
 So let’s take a quick look at some cards that do exactly that.

-By tapping Anje and discarding a card, you’re already drawing a card.
-In a madness-heavy deck this means casting your card plus drawing a card, netting you some sweet card advantage.
+When you tap Anje and rummage, you already replace your cards.
+In a madness-heavy deck this means you cast your card plus draw a card, and net you some sweet card advantage.
 But it doesn’t end there since this card’s second effect makes it so that if the card you discarded had madness, you get to untap it.

 Wrap Up